PaivaEduarda/LibraryMaintenance/README.md

-# LibraryMaintenance
+# Library Maintenance
- A school work that has the objective to maintenance a library  using  database
+ A Technical school work that has the objective to maintenance a library  using  database.
+ ## Language used
+ I used SQLServer and C#.